astratow/Journal/03week/day18.md

 - I work on [random walk](Day-18/random-walk.py)
 - I wrote an app, that draws circle.
 She called it [sphirograph](Day-18/sphirograph.py)
 - Not very Python day - I opened Wordpress hosting account and started to work on my website...
+- I started to work on Hirst Project

 [INDEX](../README.md)